 At Elmgrove students learn about the environment and community, life and impact of significant historical figures and different civilisations.
 They learn to ask deep, thought-provoking questions which will guide and allow for inquiry based learning to take place.
 The curriculum reflects the diversity of our students and their background, allowing them to investigate their own communities.
 Geographical skills such as: use of maps and coordinates, atlas work, observations about the weather, climate and outdoor field work drive children’s sense of curiosity.

-At Elmgrove the PSHE and RE curriculum aims to develop our children with the knowledge, skills and attributes they need to keep themselves, healthy, safe and prepare for work and life in modern Britain while respecting and welcoming diversity.
+At Elmgrove the RE curriculum aims to develop our children’s experiences and understanding while respecting and welcoming diversity.
 Children are posed with questions about meaning and purpose in life, belief, reality, issues of right and wrong and what it means to be human.
 We learn to mutually respect each others beliefs and understandings.

-Our main objective in the teaching of PSHE and RE is to encourage all children to develop a moral compass and become well rounded individuals where they understand they have choices in life and respect that different people make different choices.
-Elmgrove is proud to be a Silver Award Rights Respecting School where children understand their rights taught through everyday activities, lessons and integration into the PSHE/RE curriculum.
+One objective in the teaching of RE is to encourage all children to develop a moral compass and become well rounded individuals where they understand they have choices in life and respect that different people make different choices.
+Elmgrove is proud to be a Silver Award Rights Respecting School where children understand their rights taught through everyday activities, lessons and integration into the RE curriculum.